ColMahir/QR-Generator/README.md

+---

-# QR Code Generator (Python)
+# 🔳 QR Code Generator

-This is a simple Python program that generates a QR code for any URL entered by the user.
-Each QR code is saved as an image file, and the program automatically avoids overwriting existing files by renaming new ones.
+A simple and beginner-friendly Python program that generates QR codes for any URL entered by the user.
+Each QR code is saved as an image file, and the program automatically avoids overwriting existing files by creating unique filenames.

+---

-# Features
+# 🚀 Features

-Generates QR codes from user-entered URLs
+- Generate QR codes from user-entered URLs

-Saves QR codes as .png images
+- Save QR codes as .png images

-Automatically creates unique filenames:
+- Automatically create unique filenames:

 qrcode.png
 qrcode(1).png
 qrcode(2).png

-Very simple and beginner-friendly
+-Lightweight and easy to use

+---